The Saïd Foundation

 • Selection criteria: Academic excellence, subject relevance to home country development, leadership potential, career intentions, practical application of knowledge upon return

-This funder does not have a public application process for organizational grants.
-The Foundation works through selected partnerships with international organizations for its humanitarian program.
+This funder does not have a public application process for organisational grants.
+The Foundation works through selected partnerships with international organisations for its humanitarian programme.
 According to their communications: “The Foundation welcomes new proposal applications, however their resources are heavily committed to existing partners and projects.”
-Organizations interested in partnership are advised to contact the Foundation directly to discuss current funding priorities before submitting proposals.
+Organisations interested in partnership are advised to contact the Foundation directly to discuss current funding priorities before submitting proposals.

 Current Humanitarian Partners